animaux/cacheabledatasource/README.markdown

+`Note: currently not working in PHP 8.3.
+Max PHP version is currently 8.2.`

 # Cacheable Datasource

 Some datasources simply execute a lot of database queries.
 It's a fact of life, so instead of complaining, learn to deal with it ;-) You can: